github/docs/content/admin/overview/deleting-an-enterprise-account.md

 You can only delete your enterprise account if your company pays by credit card or PayPal.
 If your company pays via invoice and you want to stop paying for {% data variables.product.prodname_enterprise %} altogether, contact {% data variables.contact.contact_enterprise_sales %}.

+If you upgraded to an enterprise account from a single organization and then delete that enterprise account, the associated billing history will also be deleted.
+We recommend that you save any important billing information before deleting your enterprise account.

 ## Prerequisites

 You must remove, transfer, or delete all organizations in the enterprise before you can delete the enterprise account.
 For more information, see "[AUTOTITLE](/admin/managing-accounts-and-repositories/managing-organizations-in-your-enterprise/adding-organizations-to-your-enterprise#transferring-an-organization-between-enterprise-accounts)" and "[AUTOTITLE](/admin/managing-accounts-and-repositories/managing-organizations-in-your-enterprise/removing-organizations-from-your-enterprise)."